stevenyap/laptop/README.md

 - pip and ansible first in laptop.sh
 - homebrew and cask
 - List of brewed package and cask apps can be found in `homebrew/defaults/main.yml`
-- Configure the macbook using my dotfiles and various other nusiance setup such as removing natural scroll
+- Configure the macbook using my dotfiles and various other nusiance setup such as removing natural scroll, autohiding the dock
+- install solarized to iterm2

 # TODOs
-- install solarized to iterm2
 - install hubstaff as cask
 - set keyboard shortcut Cmd-e to show desktop
 - set Mission Control to mouse button 3
-- use Automator to setup preferences?
 - securely restore SSH key

 # App Store to be installed manually